theothornhill/gql/index.md

 Will lex and parse the contents, signaling conditions when there are any.
 Use `t` as the second argument to `gql` to print debug information.

-# ast.lisp
+# language.lisp
-The api isn't really settled yet, but the main entry point for the nodes in GraphQL is defined in the file `ast.lisp`.
-In here we see a convenience macro at work `defgql`, which in turn is defined in `utils.lisp`.
+The api isn't really settled yet, but the main entry point for the nodes in GraphQL is defined in the file `language.lisp`.
+In here we see a convenience macro at work `defgql`, which in turn is defined in `parser-utils.lisp`.
 The point of this macro is to co-locate all the parts needed for lexing, parsing and generating a node.

 ## `defnode`
 Our nodes are defined as a simple `defclass`, inside of the `:node` part of